 Old Borough School and Parish Centre

-The Old Borough school and parish centre in Swords, Co.
-Dublin is one of the most challenging - and most applauded - educational projects carried out to date by PKA.
+The Old Borough school and parish centre in Swords, County Dublin, was one the most challenging - and most applauded - of PKA's educational projects.

-Reference: Mr. Robert Deane, Chairman, Board of Governors
+Reference: Rev. Robert Deane, Chairman, Board of Governors